-1. Income Restrictions:
+- 1. Income Restrictions: - a.

-a.
 Include data for each income group targeted.
-For example, if the project targets families at 50% and 60% of the AMI, demand projections using the above methodology must be
+For example, if the project targets families at 50% and 60% of the AMI, demand projections using the above methodology must be provided for both income groups.

-- provided for both income groups. - b.
-The maximum allowable AMI level per household for all bedroom types will be based on a standard of 1.5 persons per bedroom for family developments (rounded up to the next whole number) and a maximum of 2 persons per household for Elderly or Housing for Older Person developments.
+- b.
+The maximum allowable AMI level per household for all bedroom types will be based on a standard of 1.5 persons per bedroom for family developments (rounded up to the next whole number) and a maximum of 2 persons per household for Elderly or Housing for Older Person developments. - 2.
+Affordability: - a.

-2. Affordability:

-- a.
 Assume family households are able to pay no more than 35% of gross income towards total housing expenses and that senior households are able to pay no more than 40%. - b.
 The demand analysis must clearly indicate the minimum and maximum income range for each targeted group.
 For market rate units, the analyst must make reasonable determination of maximum income level beyond which a household would not likely be a participant in the rental market and clearly state the assumption used. - 3.
-Demand: Analyze demand from: - a. new households in the market area, forecasted with an established growth rate; - b. occupied households (deduct current tenants who are expected, as per Relocation Plan, to return from property unit count prior to determining capture rates); - c. rent-burdened households: - d. households in substandard housing; - e. elderly homeowners likely to convert to renters (if applicable); - f. target population (age, income group, household size); and - g. proposed unit mix. - 4.
+Demand: Analyze demand from: - a. new households in the market area, forecasted with an established growth rate; - b. occupied households (deduct current tenants who are expected, as per Relocation Plan, to return from property unit count prior to determining capture rates); - c. rent-burdened households: - d. households in substandard housing: - e. elderly homeowners likely to convert to renters (if applicable): - f. target population (age, income group, household size); and - g. proposed unit mix. - 4.
 Calculate net demand from total demand, less the supply of competitive vacant or pipeline units. - a.
 Competitive units: those of a similar size and configuration that provide alternative housing to a similar tenant population at rent levels comparable to those proposed. - b.
 Supply must include all competitive units in properties not yet reached stabilized occupancy, including those recently funded by DCA, proposed for funding for a bond allocation from DCA, and existing or planned in conventional rental properties. - 5.
 Calculate capture rates by dividing number of units by the net demand for each unit and bathroom size and AMI percent.

-Capture Rate Analysis Chart:

-Income Units #Units Proposed Total Demand Supply Net Demand Capture Rate Avg.
-Market Rent Market Rents Band Proposed Rent

-(Include

-section for (Breakdown

-each % AMI

-group for Bedrooms)

-totals by Bear coms,

-Bedroom)

-Bedroom (Breakdown

-Overall by # of

-Overall Bedrooms)

-(list out

-TOTAL for totals by %

-Project AMI income

-group)
+Capture Rate Analysis Chart: Market Avg.
+Income #Units Total Net Capture Proposed Market Supply Rents Units Proposed Demand Demand Rate Rent Rent Band (Include section for (Breakdown each % AMI bv # of group for Bedrooms) totals by Bedroom) (Breakdown Bedroom bv # of Overall Bedrooms) (list out TOTAL for totals by % Project AMI income group) DCA Housing Finance and Development Division